 .NET Core proves to be a compatible choice for server-based applications when there is cross-platform app requirements, when there are high-performance and scalable systems, and involvement of Docker containers, microservices etc.

 - Spring is a dependency injection framework (Inversion of Control) that assigns dependencies to the object during run time.
-When standalone programs start, the main program starts, create dependencies, and executes appropriate methods.
+When standalone programs start, the main program creates dependencies and executes appropriate methods.
 This makes the code loosely coupled and thus easy to maintain.

 - Spring framework is built-in with templates for Hibernate, JPA, JDBC, JTA etc., saving developers from writing too much code.

 - Spring provides a consistent programming model, which is usable in any environment.
 There are web applications that don't even need high-end servers and can be run on a web container like Jetty or Tomcat.
-Also, not all applications are server side applications.
-Spring provides application models that insulates application code from environment details like JNDI, making code less dependent on its run time context.
+Also, not all applications are server-side applications.
+Spring provides application models that insulate application code from environment details like JNDI, making code less dependent on its run time context.

 Django is an open-source framework for web app development, written in Java.
 It follows the model-view-template (MVT) architectural pattern and is a fit for complex, database-driven applications.

-Cross platform native apps are the future of mobile app development, and Xamarin is one of them.
-Xamarin offers an edge over the proprietary and hybrid development models as it allows developing full-fledged mobile apps using single language, i.e. C#.
-Moreover, Xamarin offers a class library and run time environment, which is similar to rest of the development platforms (iPhone, Android, and Windows).
+Cross-platform native apps are the future of mobile app development, and Xamarin is one of them.
+Xamarin offers an edge over the proprietary and hybrid development models as it allows developing full-fledged mobile apps using a single language, i.e. C#.
+Moreover, Xamarin offers a class library and run time environment, which is similar to the rest of the development platforms (iPhone, Android, and Windows).

-- Xamarin offers less complex environment for development, as compared to other native cross frameworks.
-When its about code sharing, cost saving, and ease at maintenance, Xamarin for cross platform native development proves to be a better option over hybrid apps.
+- Xamarin offers a less complex environment for development, as compared to other native cross frameworks.
+When it’s about code sharing, cost-saving, and ease at maintenance, Xamarin for cross-platform native development proves to be a better option over hybrid apps.
 Less memory utilization, faster loading of datasets, less CPU time utilization are some of the benefits that Xamarin offers over hybrid app development.

-There is a long list of tools, frameworks, and cloud services that are available to augment performance of Cordova.
-Some of the popular names include Visual Studio, Ionic, Framework7, Monaca, Mobiscroll etc. Considering the potential that Cordova brings in, the contributors to this framework are some of the tech-giants, including Adobe, Microsoft, Blackberry, IBM, Intel etc.
+There is a long list of tools, frameworks, and cloud services that are available to augment the performance of Cordova.
+Some of the popular names include Visual Studio, Ionic, Framework7, Monaca, Mobiscroll etc. Considering the potential that Cordova brings in, the contributors to this framework are some of the tech giants, including Adobe, Microsoft, Blackberry, IBM, Intel etc.

-Hadoop is an open-source framework by Apache that stores and distributes large data sets across several servers, operating parallely.
-One if the major benefits of Hadoop over traditional RDBMS has, is its cost effective system for storing giant data sets.
+Hadoop is an open-source framework by Apache that stores and distributes large data sets across several servers, operating parallel.
+One of the major benefits of Hadoop over traditional RDBMS is its cost-effective system for storing giant data sets.